LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

    **Step 2** can be replaced with autologin and starting sunshine as a service or putting ``sunshine &`` in your ``.xinitrc`` file if you start your X server with ``startx``.
-   In this case, the workaround for ``/dev/uinput`` permissions is not needed because the udev rule would be triggered for "physical" login.
-See :ref:`Linux Setup <about/setup:install>`.
+   See :ref:`Linux Setup <about/setup:install>` for setting up autologin.
 I personally think autologin compromises the security of the PC, so I went with the remote SSH route.
 I use the PC more than for gaming, so I don't need a virtual display everytime I turn on the PC (E.g running updates, config changes, file/media server).

 First we will setup the host and then the SSH Client (Which may not be the same as the machine running the moonlight client)